develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

-even deeper into the rat wheel, down to the point where you found yourself browsing Wikipedia articles about established core concepts of AI, such as deep neural networks, Q-learning and reinforcement learning, Markov chains and so much more!
+even deeper into the rat wheel, down to the point where you found yourself browsing Wikipedia articles about established core concepts of AI, such as deep neural networks, Q-learning and reinforcement learning, [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) and so much more!

 ...
-And then, you stumbled with equations, got lost in the maze of your thoughts, found yourself wondering how all these things can help your Pac-Man mouse find a way out of *his maze*.
+And then, you stumbled with equations, got lost in the maze of your thoughts, found yourself wondering how all these things can help *your* Pac-Man find a way out of *his* maze.

-Don't be ashamed.
-Do not be pressed down by sorrow and desperation.
+Do not be pressed down by sorrow and desperation!
-I got lost the very same way as you did.
-But I found the way out; there is light at the end of the tunnel.
-There is a path for your Pac-Man mouse to find his way out of the maze!
+Maybe there is light at the end of the tunnel.
+Let us set out together for an expedition trip into the maze of artificial intelligence!

 ## The Core Essence of Intelligence